Maya Creative | 2025 Features | Autodesk

 Quickly reduce noise while preserving details in rendered images with denoising options like the OptiX Denoiser.

-See accurate previews of final colours in the viewport and Render View with OpenColorIO v2.
+See accurate previews of final colors in the viewport and Render View with OpenColorIO v2.

 Arnold USD